Bias Mitigation for Machine Learning Classifiers: A Comprehensive Survey: Algorithms

 This section presents bias mitigation methods that apply changes to the values of the training data.
 Changes have been applied to the ground truth labels (relabelling) or the remaining features (perturbation).

-A popular approach for relabelling the dataset is ``massaging'', proposed by Kamiran and Calders~\cite{kamiran2009classifying} in 2009.
+A popular approach for relabelling datasets is ``massaging'', proposed by \citet{kamiran2009classifying}.
 In the first stage, ``massaging'' uses a ranker to determine the best candidates for relabelling.
 In particular, instances close to the decision boundary are selected, to minimize the negative impact of relabelling on accuracy.
-Afterwards, an equal amount of instances with positive and negative labels are typically selected, according to their rank.
-For selected instances, their labels are switched.
+Typically, an equal amount of instances with positive and negative labels are selected, according to their rank and their labels are switched.